Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Nguyen Thanh Hong - Director of the Department of Culture, Sports and Tourism said that, besides the achievements, the work of preserving relics still has many limitations and difficulties related to state regulations such as authority, order, procedures for establishing and approving plans, projects for preserving, renovating and restoring historical and cultural relics, scenic spots...

-Besides, due to the frequent impact of natural disasters and floods, the relic system in the province always faces the risk of damage and degradation, especially for relics in the world cultural heritage space.
+Besides, due to the frequent impact of natural disasters and storms and floods, the relic system in the province always faces the risk of damage and degradation, especially for relics in the world cultural heritage space.

-The state budget for annual investment in relic restoration cannot meet the demand, therefore, the establishment of the Quang Nam Heritage Conservation Fund will create a mechanism and legal basis for mobilizing, managing and using funds to preserve and restore relics, especially for the two world cultural heritages of Hoi An and My Son.
+The state budget for annual investment in relic restoration cannot meet the demand, therefore, the establishment of the Quang Nam Heritage Conservation Fund will create a mechanism and legal basis for mobilizing, managing and using funds to preserve and restore relics, especially for the two world cultural heritages Hoi An and My Son.

 The establishment of the Quang Nam Heritage Conservation Fund will help mobilize social resources for effective restoration work.
 Photo: T.T